itsays-zqc/my-website/docs/test/v2_core/3Boundary.md

 |          boundary.z_max          |          | string  |  Selections are ['PML', 'PEC', 'metal', 'PMC', 'periodic'].  |
 |          boundary.z_min          |          | string  | Selections are ['PML', 'PEC', 'metal', 'PMC', 'symmetric', 'anti_symmetric', 'periodic']. |

+If you need to customize the boundary conditions for simulation requirements, you can also refer to the table below for modifying boundary conditions in different directions.

 |              **Parameters**               | Default  |  Type   |                            Notes                             |